NielsEngelhard/League-of-Letters/BACKLOG.md

 - multiple languages
+- Option when creating game 'with starting letter' <-- laten zien of niet
 - Scan the guess.
 If it is not in the list with official words, try to check if it is weird like xxxaa.
 Maybe some sort of latin vibe validator?
 - JWT refresh flow
 - Automatic cleanup (cronjob?) for guest accounts and "old games"